jimasp/behave-vsc/CONTRIBUTING.md

 ---
 ## Troubleshooting
 - See troubleshooting section in the main [README](README.md#troubleshooting) for non-development issues.
+- If you're not hitting a breakpoint, delete _all_ breakpoints and re-add your breakpoint (see below for more info).
 - Do you have the latest version of the source code?
 - If you get an error debugging "Debug Extension...", set a breakpoint in the `activate()` function.
 - If you get an error debugging "Run Extension Test Suite...", set a breakpoint in the `runAllTestsAndAssertTheResults()` function.